fx2y/treksistem-latest/README.md

 *   **State Management:**
     *   **Server State:** TanStack Query (`useQuery`, `useMutation`) for all API interactions.
 Define query keys systematically.
     *   **Local UI State:** React `useState`, `useReducer`.
-    *   **Global UI State:** Avoid complex global state managers like Redux for MVP.
-If simple global state is needed (e.g., authenticated user profile), prefer Zustand, Jotai, or React Context. *Specify if one is chosen.* (Assume React Context with TanStack Query for user profile for now).
+    *   **Global UI State:** Zustand for auth/profile state in fe-mitra-admin.
+React Context for simpler global state in other apps.
 *   **Styling:**
     *   **Shadcn/ui:** Primary component library.
 Components are typically copied into the project (`src/components/ui`) and can be customized there.
     *   **Tailwind CSS:** Used by Shadcn/ui.
 Custom styles via `tailwind.config.js` and utility classes.